Perfexionists/perun/docs/config.rst

     ``[local-only]`` Refer to :munit:`postprocessors`

+.. confunit:: profiles

+   Groups various option specific for profiles, such as strategies for adding or generating profiles:w

+.. confkey:: profiles.register_after_run:

+   If the key is set to a true value (can be 1, true, True, yes, etc.), then after newly generated profile (e.g. by running ``perun run matrix``) is automatically registered in the appropriate minor version index.

 .. confunit:: degradation

    Speficies the list of strategies and how they are applied when checked for degradation in